 - The seconds argument specifies the timeout interval (in seconds) from 0 to 300.
-The default is 30 seconds. - The example shows how to change the interval timer to 20 seconds. - Step 4 Use the commit or end command.
+The default is 30 seconds. - The example shows how to change the interval timer to 20 seconds.

 commit -Saves the configuration changes and remains within the configuration session.